Whitefish Mountain Resort: Lifts and runs

 The mountain is separated into three faces.
 The front side is primarily serviced by the Big Mountain Express high-speed quad out of the Village base area and the Snow Ghost Express high speed six pack from the Base Lodge, and has the most skiable terrain.
 A second high-speed quad, the Swift Creek Express (formerly the Glacier Chaser), services beginner and intermediate terrain.
 The front side has seven of the mountain's eleven chairlifts.

 The backside of the mountain is serviced by the Big Creek Express, also a high-speed quad.
 The backside has more tree skiing terrain, and additional terrain can be accessed by the Bigfoot T-Bar on weekends and during select holiday periods, as well as Flower Point (a used triple chairlift acquired from Kimberley Alpine Resort), and East Rim (a triple chairlift relocated from the Glacier View alignment), which services the eastern front side and East Rim.

-The western aspect of the mountain contains the Hell Roaring basin.
-Serviced by Hellroaring (a triple chairlift), Hell Roaring basin is the most advanced skiing on the mountain with cliffs, vertical chutes, and tight tree skiing.
-The intermediate Hellfire trail is the longest on the mountain; it runs 2.52 mi from the summit to the base of Chair 8.
+The western aspect of the mountain contains the Hellroaring basin.
+Serviced by Hellroaring (a triple chairlift), Hellroaring basin is the most advanced skiing on the mountain with cliffs, vertical chutes, and tight tree skiing.
+The intermediate Hell Fire trail is the longest on the mountain; it runs 2.52 mi from the summit to the base of Chair 8.
 On some days the clouds at Whitefish Mountain Resort are low enough that skiers can literally ski above the clouds.